opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 I don't know, I just want to see us all live in a better world where a lot of the problems that we're currently encountering, like fundamental problems with climate change, a global pandemic, massive systems of inequality, I want to be able to address those things.
 Maybe the software is a way to get there, maybe not.
 I don't know.
 Computers certainly touch almost every aspect of our lives.
 So insofar as that's true, I think open source will help us get there.
 And I think that many of the collective organizing methods through open source will also help us get there.

-**Amanda Casari**: Awesome.
+**amanda casari**: Awesome.
 I'm so sad that actually, we're almost out of time.
 I just want to ask, Do you have any other parting thoughts today for our listeners?

 **Elana Hashman**: Oh, that's a great question.
 I would say to our listeners, if I could dispel one myth about open source for you, it's the idea of this 10x developer or a BDFL – fundamentally, individuals don't make projects.
 Even if an individual goes and builds a project, that project doesn't have a community spring out of nowhere ex nihilo; it has people that are using that project and contribute back.
 This didn't work in this way, and this didn't work in that way.
 Testing and feedback.
 And then those things get integrated.
 You get this bigger, better system as a result.
 You cannot be famous, so to speak, unless you have people that are your fans.
 To some extent that is like a mutual relationship, even if a parasocial one.
 And I encourage people to not focus so much on that and focus on being a good individual and focusing on the particular individuals within open source that are getting the things done and working together with them.
 Because I think that's the only way that you're going to be effective.
 A lot of people think that there's some sort of ladder or hierarchy.
 And in my experience, the only hierarchy is whether or not you're doing the work, so just do the work.

-**Amanda Casari**: Fantastic, thank you so much for talking with me today.
+**amanda casari**: Fantastic, thank you so much for talking with me today.
 It's been a delight.
 And I'm so excited to share this with the world.

 **Elana Hashman**: Thank you so much.
 I really appreciate you having me on the show.